Texiwill/aac-lib/README.md

 ### Description
 A set of content paks for VMware Log Insight

+## IMPORT

+- <a href=https://github.com/Texiwill/aac-lib/tree/master/import>GOVC/OVFTOOL Import of a Directory of OVA/OVFs</a>

+### Description
+A set of scripts to import OVA/OVFs into vCenter/vSphere en masse using a configuration file of simple key value pairs.

 ## HTML5

 - <a href=https://github.com/Texiwill/aac-lib/tree/master/html5>Auto update HTML5 vCenter/vSphere Client</a>